-The Pages Dashboard is where you manage your site navigation, individual pages, event categories and - on some sites - business categories.
+The Site Map Dashboard is where you manage your site navigation, individual pages, event categories and - on some sites - business categories.

 This dashboard is divided into sections which represent your site's main navigation.
 Below the main section names are individual pages and sub-pages, along with event categories and sub-categories.
 Some sites also have business categories and sub-categories.